IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 There are two general places where project-related documentation can exist:

-- GitBook
+- OneDrive
 - Github

 This section does not try to address documentation in the source code.
 That is a separate topic.

-### Gitbook
+### OneDrive

-Documentation on the Gitbook is meant to be mostly written by the management.
+Documentation on the OneDrive is meant to be mostly written by the management.

 Things like: